flightphp/core/README.md

 # Support

-There is an Unofficial IRC Channel hosted on Freenode network, feel free to jump by and have a chat with us about FlightPHP
+There is an Unofficial IRC Channel (#FlightPHP) hosted on Freenode network, feel free to jump by and have a chat with us about FlightPHP

 # Installation